MrHacker46/InstaBot-1/README.md

 # instabot
 This is an Instagram bot that likes a users picture in order to gain more followers (real users).

-You can obviously do this manually by hand, scrolling tiresly throught Instagram or...
+You can obviously do this manually by hand, scrolling tirelessly through Instagram or...

 This program scrolls through a certain hashtag, e.g(#linux, #programming, etc) and likes `n` pictures.
 It's main purpose is to gain followers without being banned or using fake accounts.